 How do you receive a congratulatory message?

-For Northern Ireland residents who are celebrating their 100th, 105th and subsequent birthdays you should contact the Centenarian Clerk at the address below.
+For Northern Ireland residents who are celebrating their 100th, 105th and following birthdays you should contact the Centenarian Clerk at the address below.

 For those married outside Northern Ireland please go to the Official website of the British Monarchy.